-

 Why Young Athletes are More Prone to Injuries

-Composed of more collagen and cartilage than the ossified bones of adults, a child’s bones are weaker than their associated ligaments and tendons.
-Thus, stresses placed across these structures produce bone failure and resultant fractures rather than the soft tissue damage seen in adults.
-If properly managed, however, they can heal without sequelae.
+A child's bones have more collagen and cartilage than an adult's.
+As a result, they are weaker than their ligaments and tendons.
+This can result in fractures rather than soft tissue damage seen in adults.
+If properly managed, they can heal without further consequences.

-The developing anatomy and physiology of children may make them more prone to unique sports-related injuries.
-Further, adolescent injuries often manifest differently than adult injuries with severe consequences that can alter growth and development.
-Additionally, males are more frequently injured during sports participation than females, possibly due to the differences in anatomic and physiologic characteristics (i.e. skeletal structure, muscle mass, ligament laxity, hormone levels) between the sexes and because they have an increased tendency to engage in high-risk activities.
+Children's developing anatomy and physiology may make them more prone to unique sports-related injuries.
+Adolescent injuries often manifest differently than adult injuries, with severe consequences that can alter growth and development.

 Early Specialization in Sports Versus Diversification

-Sports that involve throwing or throwing-like movements, which range from classic ball throwing to throwing-like actions such as a tennis serve, and repetitive overhead motions involve complex biomechanics and great stresses being placed on the musculoskeletal system.
-Injuries can occur when improper biomechanics are applied, excessive stress beyond the capacity of an individual's musculoskeletal system is incurred or cumulative trauma from throwing too frequently develops.
+Sports involving throwing or throwing-like movements involve complex biomechanics and stresses on the musculoskeletal system.
+Movements range from classic ball throwing to throwing-like actions such as a tennis serve or repetitive overhead motions such as swimming.
+Injuries can occur when improper biomechanics are applied or when there's excessive stress beyond the capacity of an individual's musculoskeletal system.
+Additionally, cumulative trauma from frequent throwing can also lead to injury.

-There are benefits to adolescents playing a diversification of sports, including the potential to provide stimuli so that a child’s body can adapt and develop multiple motor skills that may crossover between varying sports.
-Furthermore, the International Olympic Committee put out a consensus statement on youth athletic development, stating, “Children who participate in a variety of sports and specialize only after reaching the age of puberty … tend to be more consistent performers, have fewer injuries and adhere to sports play longer than those who specialize early.”
+Adolescents who play sports can benefit from stimulating their bodies, which helps them adapt and develop various motor skills.
+These skills also provide benefits that can carry over to other sports.
+According to the International Olympic Committee, “Children who participate in a variety of sports and specialize only after reaching the age of puberty… tend to be more consistent performers, have fewer injuries, and adhere to sports play longer than those who specialize early.”

-All sports have a risk of injury, and the American Academy of Pediatrics has provided some vital tips that can help parents and coaches promote a safe sports experience.
+All sports activities have a risk of injury.
+The American Academy of Pediatrics has provided some vital tips to help parents and coaches promote a safe sports experience.

-- Take time off: Take at least one day off per week and at least one month off per year from training to allow the body to recover.
+- Take time off: Take at least one day off per week and one month off per year from training allows recover time.

-- Wear the right gear: Wear appropriate and properly fitted protective equipment such as pads, helmets, mouthpieces, face guards, protective cups and eyewear.
+- Wear the right gear: Proper-fitting protective equipment such as pads, helmets, mouthpieces, face guards, protective cups, and eyewear help protect critical areas.

 - Do not play through pain.

-- Strengthen muscles through conditioning exercises during practice.
+- Strengthen muscles through regular conditioning exercises during practice.

-- Increase flexibility: Stretching exercises should be incorporated into a daily fitness plan and after games and practices.
+- Increase flexibility: Incorporate stretching into a daily fitness plan and after games and practices.

-AliMed® FREEDOM® Pediatric Wraparound Knee Brace: Fitting either the left or right leg, these braces provide child-sized support for knee injuries, including ACL/PCL sprains, patellar pain, medial/lateral ligament instabilities and patellar tendonitis.
+AliMed® FREEDOM® Pediatric Wraparound Knee Braces provide the right size support for knee injuries, including ACL/PCL sprains, patellar pain, medial/lateral ligament instabilities, and patellar tendonitis.

-AliMed® Pediatric Silicone Heel Cups: Absorbing shock to help relieve heel pain, these cups are ideal for bursitis, Achilles tendonitis, fat pad atrophy and plantar fasciitis.
+AliMed® Pediatric Silicone Heel Cups absorb shock to help relieve heel pain due to bursitis, Achilles tendonitis, fat pad atrophy, and plantar fasciitis.